BettyAfolabi/meine-finance/README.md

   - **More Tests** – Improve test coverage, especially for edge cases and error states.

   Contributions are welcome!
 Feel free to fork the repo and open a pull request with new ideas 🚀

-## Made by Elizabeth Afolabi as an assessment test for Web3 Bridge